twisted/ldaptor/docs/source/addressbook-example.rst

 Searching
 ---------

-Once connected to the DIT, and LDAP client can search for entries.
+Once connected to the DIT, an LDAP client can search for entries.

 .. code-block:: python